 Our climb will be steep.

-We may not get that one year.
+We may not get there one year, even in one term.

-Now, some people think he's trying to lower expectations.
+Well, now, some people think he's trying to lower expectations.

 I've never been more hopeful than I am tonight that we'll get there.

-Get where.
+Get where?

-I mean, you're right, Snerdley.
+I mean, you're right, Snirdly.

 This is almost sound like a line lifted from Dr. King's speech in 1963.